Review<Web>: Embeds ‘ANY’ Flash widget in WordPress.com using the incredible Vodpod.

 Visit the page where the widget appears or anytime that one want to create a post from widget, then click on the ‘Post To WordPress’ icon to show the following popup.
 Enter the necessary information required to publish to WordPress.
 The reason is to create the blog post is to retrieve the shortcode generated by Vodpod for the widget (How I wish that the popup include a function to generate the ShortCode without resorting to create a post first.).

-), the user can essentially paste the ‘widget’ everywhere within a WordPress post.
+With the ShortCode (eg), the user can essentially paste the ‘widget’ everywhere within a WordPress post.

 Note that if there are multiple widgets, Vodpod might get confused and only display certain widgets.
 If that’s the case, copy the embedded html code and paste in the textarea box and preview it.
 The widget will then appear below the code.